 They are still directors

 A word about the club of the decoration awarders above.
 The first award ceremony of the Mérite Européenne took place in 1998, presumably immediately after the launch of the their current website.
-The Mérite has not met since March 2020 (!) because, yes, covid.
-Then you can't meet of course because you are not allowed to get together because covid.
-How that meeting works in the business world, no one apparently wonders.
-By the way, the Catshuis has met regularly throughout the lockdown because covid – but they didn't know that in Europe.
-So the existential union has to be patient.
+De Mérite has not met since March 2020 (!) because, yes, Covid.
+Then you can't meet, of course, because you're not allowed to get together because of covid.
+No one apparently wonders how meetings work in the business world.
+By the way, the Catshuis has been meeting regularly throughout the lockdown because of Covid - but they didn't know that in Europe.
+So the existential union must be patient.

 Decisive governance